 Omega-3 fatty acids are needed to keep this balance.
 When taken in the recommended amounts, the risk of bleeding is insignificant.
-Studies among adult cardiac patients taking omega-3 oil supplements are inconclusive at best.
-Remember that some of them are even taking blood thinners for their condition.
-In children, one research showed that fish oil supplementation is safe even for high-risk post-surgical patients.
+Studies among adult patients taking omega-3 oil supplements are inconclusive at best.
+Remember that some of them are even taking blood thinners for chronic health conditions.
+Another research showed thatfish oil supplementation did not increase the occurrence of bleeding among at-risk children.

 The FDA recommends that the total daily omega-3 fatty acid intake should not exceed 3.0 g, and as much as 2.0 g can come from supplements.
 However, according to the European Food Safety Authority, the consumption of 5.0 g of combined omega-3 oils daily has not been associated with adverse effects in healthy children or adults.

 How Can You Get Your Kids to Take Omega-3 Fatty Acids?

 Now that you know more about the benefits and safety of omega-3s, your next concern may be about how to give them to picky eaters.

 You can get kid-friendly recipes incorporating omega-3-rich foods, such as:

 However, we all know that the struggle is harder with some kids.
 You may try giving them fish oil, but it is known for its funny smell and taste and tendency to cause allergies.
 Chewable gel capsules are another option, but some kids don't think they're fun.

 Last but not the least, you may try doctor-formulated Cover Three Kids Brain Boost.
 It has that yummy orange taste that kids love.
 Besides being loaded with omega-3 fatty acids, it is packed with other brain boosters to improve your child's mental and physical performance.